 “Specifically exercise has been linked to a consistent increase in the HDL (that’s our good cholesterol) with moderate decreases in triglycerides and LDL (the bad cholesterol),” said Victoria Shin, MD, interventional cardiologist, and chair of cardiology at Torrance Memorial Medical Center.

-For those who call themselves coach potatoes, Shin recommends walking.
+Shin recommends walking.
 If you haven’t exercised in a while, talk to your doctor.
 Also, start slow and gradually increase your pace.
 Try walking three miles an hour or faster, if you’re able to.
 Cycling 10 miles an hour, playing doubles tennis, and even gardening can be beneficial.

 The trick is to choose a form of exercise that you’ll enjoy, perhaps a walk with a friend.
 A partner can motivate you to exercise.
-Here are 10 other forms of low-impact exercise you can do to lower your bad cholesterol.

 Join a gym.
 Look for the cardio machines that will give you a great workout without putting too much stress on your joints.
 Ellipticals, arc trainers, stationary bicycles, and even treadmills are designed for low-impact workouts.

 Sign up for a pool membership.
 The range of intensity is totally up to you when you do laps.
 Swimming puts next to no stress on your body because your body is supported by the water.
 You can also do other types of exercise in a pool.
 Walking is a good one because of the resistance from the water; it makes you exert more effort than if you are just walking outdoors.
 Plus, walking in a pool burns more calories than walking outdoors.

 Take a yoga class.
 Yoga has a variety of benefits, from toning your body to calming your mind (which lowers stress).